It’s all about how businesses, money, and the management of money come together.

 What are my study options?

 Many universities offer accounting combined with another subject, such as accounting and banking, or accounting and finance, as well as separate.
-This option will be particular helpful for students who are undecided on what area to study and still provides individuals with decent job prospects.
+This option will be particularly helpful for students who are undecided on what area to study and still provides individuals with decent job prospects.

 What should I expect from studying accounting?

-A degree course in accounting, or a combined degree featuring accounting will usually last three years in full-time study, however, some universities offer a sandwich course where a degree features a placement year.
+A degree course in Accounting, or a combined degree featuring accounting will usually last three years in full-time study; however, some universities offer a sandwich course where a degree features a placement year.
 A placement year allows candidates to work for a year during their course, gaining work experience and the opportunity to network which could aid securing a job after graduating.
 A sandwich course will usually last for four years full-time.
 Part-time options vary depending on the timetable and workload of the university, but are commonly four years not including a placement.

 The full-time academic year features three semesters or terms and begins in the Autumn (September/October).
 The first term finishes in December, the second term begins January and ends in March/April, and the final term starts April/May and ends in June/July.
 Each university has a different academic timetable for the year, although they do tend to be similar to each other.